antonyflores88/my-lab-blog/content/posts/mac-server.md

 We’ll also prep it for remote access over SSH so I can control it entirely from my Windows machine.

 Stay tuned — things are about to get real fun.

+✦ Tony
+CloudPilot 365 | Because the cloud starts at home.